Our physical & emotional bodies let us know what sparks sexual arousal within us

 Because this love language is somewhat more practical versus physical, the ways that it might translate into intimacy or sex may be making sure the house is tidy before going into the bedroom or that your partner’s to-do list is checked off.
 Someone with this love language may also favor receiving foreplay from their partner to help them ease into a more passionate state of arousal.

-This is another love language that experimenting with tantric sex or creative ways of incorporating sex into a daily or weekly basis will help bring those with this love language closer to their partner.
+This is another love language that experimenting with encourages tantric sex or creative ways of incorporating sex into a daily or weekly basis.
+It will help bring those with this love language closer to their partner.
 Using gentle touch and creative positions to help inspire deeper physical experience is important for a person with this language.

-Discovering your and your partner’s love languages can expand your understanding of one another and allow for new ways of communicating.
-Enjoy finding creative ways to deepen intimacy with your partner by incorporating acts that speak love for one another.
+Discovering your and your partner’s love languages can expand your understanding of each other and allow for new ways of communicating.
+Enjoy finding creative ways to deepen intimacy with your partner by incorporating acts that speak love for each other.

 Courtney Jay Higgins is the Associate Editor at The Good Trade.
 She is also a Yoga Instructor, vegetarian, wellness and fashion enthusiast.
 Originally from Colorado, her soul found California when she came to get her degree in Visual Communications at the Fashion Institute Of Design & Merchandising.
 She has a background in telling a story through writing, creative direction and content creation.
 Check out her blog and Instagram for her unique perspective on the mergence of fashion and spirituality.